Kefalonia: Unforgettable beaches and mysteries of the past to explore

 An ideal setting for seafood dishes

 Fiskardo is also renowned for its marine cuisine.
-The seaside restaurants serve grilled fish, octopus and local seafood, always prepared with care.
-Particularly at sunset, the harbor becomes the perfect backdrop for a dinner overlooking the Ionian Sea.
+The seaside restaurants offer grilled fish, octopus and local seafood.
+Each dish is prepared with care, highlighting the freshness of the produce.
+As the sun sets, the harbor becomes an idyllic backdrop.
+It’s the perfect setting for a dinner overlooking the Ionian Sea, in an atmosphere that’s both peaceful and elegant.

 A place for lovers of discreet luxury